 The Centre of Excellence is intended to establish the cause(s) of ME and develop treatments.
 Research would also be focused on international collaboration in biomedical research.

 These initial and ongoing projects would enable a research repository to be established for use in further research.
 This research repository will assist epidemiological studies, enhance research potential and provide patients with proper records of treatment.
 Similarly a bio/tissuebank would be established/augmented using a registry and standard up-to-date protocols for collection.

 A research protocol will be established to outline all the study procedures, including data collection and planned data analysis.

 Invest in ME Research has been facilitating and supporting a strategy of international collaboration in research into ME which the charity believes is the most effective and quickest route to finding solutions to this disease.

 The charity joined with the Alison Hunter Memorial Foundation of Australia, and with Bond University and University of East Anglia, in convening the Clinical Autoimmunity Working Group in London in May 2012 to raise awareness of ME, and promote collaboration, innovation and the foundations for a clearer strategy of biomedical research into ME.

 Invest in ME Research has organised international ME conferences and biomedical research colloquiums since 2006 and is a founding member of European ME Alliance.

-The foundations are therefore already in place to advance science and provide the promise of better treatment and possible restoration of function and lives back to a section of the community who have received very little help in the past.
+The foundations are therefore in place to advance science and provide the promise of better treatment and possible restoration of function and lives back to a section of the community who have received very little help in the past.